Esteury Ruiz

-Esteury Ruiz (born February 15, 1999) is a Dominican professional baseball outfielder for the Oakland Athletics of Major League Baseball (MLB).
-He made his MLB debut in 2022 with the San Diego Padres and also played for the Milwaukee Brewers.
+Esteury Ruiz Reyes (born February 15, 1999) is a Dominican professional baseball center fielder for the Los Angeles Dodgers of Major League Baseball (MLB).
+He made his MLB debut in 2022 with the San Diego Padres and also played for the Milwaukee Brewers and Oakland Athletics.
+In 2023, he set the American League record for stolen bases in a rookie season with 67.

 Career

 Kansas City Royals

-Ruiz signed with the Kansas City Royals as an international free agent in 2015.
-He made his professional debut in 2016 with the Dominican Summer League Royals and started 2017 with the Arizona League Royals.
+Ruiz signed with the Kansas City Royals as an international free agent on July 3, 2015.
+He made his professional debut in 2016 with the Dominican Summer League Royals and started 2017 with the rookie–level Arizona League Royals.

 San Diego Padres

-On July 24, 2017, the Royals traded Ruiz, Matt Strahm and Travis Wood to the San Diego Padres for Trevor Cahill, Ryan Buchter and Brandon Maurer.
-He began his Padres career with the Arizona League Padres.
-He played 2018 with the Fort Wayne TinCaps and 2019 with the Lake Elsinore Storm.
-He did not play for a team in 2020 due to the Minor League Baseball season being cancelled because of the COVID-19 pandemic.
+On July 24, 2017, the Royals traded Ruiz, Matt Strahm and Travis Wood to the San Diego Padres in exchange for Trevor Cahill, Ryan Buchter and Brandon Maurer.
+He began his Padres career with the rookie–level Arizona League Padres.
+He played 2018 with the Single–A Fort Wayne TinCaps and 2019 with the High–A Lake Elsinore Storm.
+Ruiz did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

-Ruiz returned in 2021 to play for the San Antonio Missions and returned there to start the 2022 season.
+Ruiz returned in 2021 to play for the Double–A San Antonio Missions and returned there to start the 2022 season, where he played 84 games with a .249 batting average and 36 stolen bases.
 On July 12, 2022, the Padres selected Ruiz to the major league roster.
+He made his major league debut that day as the starting center fielder against the Colorado Rockies, and singled in his first MLB at-bat against Austin Gomber.
+He had two hits in four at-bats in the game with an RBI.
+In 14 games, he had a .171 average.